This post has already been read 1048 times!

 4. Expanding Free Trade Agreements (FTAs)

 India is negotiating trade deals with Australia, the EU, and the UK to reduce reliance on China and encourage fairer trade practices.
-These agreements will help in diversifying India’s import sources.
+These agreements will help diversify India’s import sources.

 Conclusion: The Role of Anti-Dumping Duties in India’s Trade Policy